 Emergency clauses. - Laws 1972, ch.
-41, § 25 contained an emergency clause and was approved February 28, 1972.
+41, § 25, makes the act effective immediately.
+Approved February 28, 1972.

-Severability. - Laws 1972, ch.
-41, § 23 provided for the severability of the act if any part or application thereof was held invalid.
+Severability clauses. - Laws 1972, ch.
+41, § 23, provides for the severability of the act if any part or application thereof is held invalid.

 Valuation date distinct from date of taking. - Valuation date, or the date as of which damages are assessed, fixed or determined, is different, separate and distinct from the date of taking, and is fixed by Subsection A as the date of filing the petition in condemnation.
 State ex rel.
 State Hwy.
 Comm'n v.
 Hesselden Inv.
-Co., 1972-NMSC-071, 84 N.M.
-424, 504 P.2d 634.
+Co., 84 N.M.
+424, 504 P.2d 634 (1972).

 Date of taking is date preliminary order effective. - In a proceeding brought under the Special Alternative Condemnation Procedure, a preliminary order of entry permits the state or any political subdivision thereof to immediately enter and occupy the premises sought to be condemned pending the action and to do such work thereon as may be required.
 A preliminary order of entry, therefore, effectively vests the condemnor with possession, dominion, and control over the premises.
 Consequently, the date the preliminary order becomes effective is the proper date to use in assessing the value of property taken under the Special Alternative Condemnation Procedure and, therefore, in fixing the compensation to which the owner is constitutionally entitled.
 County of Dona Ana ex rel.
-Bd. of Cnty.
-Comm'rs v.
-Bennett, 1994-NMSC-005, 116 N.M.
-778, 867 P.2d 1160.
+Board of County Comm'rs v.
+Bennett, 116 N.M.
+778, 867 P.2d 1160 (1994).

 Date of filing cannot be date of taking. - The legislature's selection of the date of filing of the condemnation petition as the valuation date is impermissible because, as of that date, there has been no taking in the constitutional sense, i.e., vesting the legal right to possession of the property in the condemnor.
 County of Dona Ana ex rel.
-Bd. of Cnty.
-Comm'rs v.
-Bennett, 1994-NMSC-005, 116 N.M.
-778, 867 P.2d 1160.
+Board of County Comm'rs v.
+Bennett, 116 N.M.
+778, 867 P.2d 1160 (1994).

 Special advantages to condemnor not proper consideration for damages. - Special advantages or value to the condemnor of the property taken is not a proper consideration in arriving at an award of damages to an owner.
 State ex rel.
 State Hwy.
 Comm'n v.
-Pelletier, 1966-NMSC-141, 76 N.M.
-555, 417 P.2d 46; Board of Cnty.
-Comm'rs v.
-Vargas, 1966-NMSC-106, 76 N.M.
-369, 415 P.2d 57.
+Pelletier, 76 N.M.
+555, 417 P.2d 46 (1966); Board of County Comm'rs v.
+Vargas, 76 N.M.
+369, 415 P.2d 57 (1966).

-Projected use proper consideration. - The projected use of property to be considered as an element in arriving at value should be possible and probable, but must not be based upon mere speculation that at some time in the remote future a particular use might be made of the property.
+But projected use proper consideration. - The projected use of property to be considered as an element in arriving at value should be possible and probable, but must not be based upon mere speculation that at some time in the remote future a particular use might be made of the property.
 State ex rel.
 State Hwy.
 Comm'n v.
-Pelletier, 1966-NMSC-141, 76 N.M.
-555, 417 P.2d 46.
+Pelletier, 76 N.M.
+555, 417 P.2d 46 (1966).

 Loss based on unfounded fears. - In a partial condemnation action, a property owner is entitled to receive as compensation the diminution in value of the remainder of the property caused by public perception of the use to which the condemned property will be put.
 Under this view, compensation is awarded for loss of market value even if the loss is based on fears not founded on objective standards.
 City of Santa Fe v.
-Komis, 1992-NMSC-051, 114 N.M.
-659, 845 P.2d 753.
+Komis, 114 N.M.
+659, 845 P.2d 753 (1992).

 Use of earlier appraisal reports not barred. - There is no New Mexico law barring the introduction of appraisal reports made prior to the date of the original petition.
 State ex rel.
 State Hwy.
 Dep't v.
-First Nat'l Bank, 1977-NMSC-104, 91 N.M.
-240, 572 P.2d 1248.
+First Nat'l Bank, 91 N.M.
+240, 572 P.2d 1248 (1977).